 8. Sill Level

-Lintels are constructed from reinforce cement concrete.
-It is provided above the wall openings like doors, windows etc. The Lintel actually takes the load coming on window and door openings.
-In Sort, lintel safe guard the door and window from excess load coming from above.
-In residential building, lintel can be constructed from concrete or brick masonry.
+In Sort, lintel safeguards the door and window from excess load coming from above.
+In residential buildings, lintel can be constructed from concrete or brick masonry.

 Ceiling height is kept 9’ 6” to 10’ 6”. (it can be more or less as per requirement)